hatu87/ken-chat/README.md

 - [x] Animations and material design ui.
 - [x] Remember facebook account and its messages.
 - [x] Use Rails AJAX.
+- [x] Use figaro gem to manage environment variables

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: